Towards Unified Image Deblurring using a Mixture-of-Experts Decoder: Abstract

 \section{Abstract}

 Image deblurring, removing blurring artifacts from images, is a fundamental task in computational photography and low-level computer vision.
 Existing approaches focus on specialized solutions tailored to particular blur types, thus, these solutions lack generalization.
 This limitation in current methods implies requiring multiple models to cover several blur types, which is not practical in many real scenarios.
 In this paper, we introduce the first all-in-one deblurring method capable of efficiently restoring images affected by diverse blur degradations, including global motion, local motion, blur in low-light conditions, and defocus blur.
 We propose a mixture-of-experts (MoE) decoding module, which dynamically routes image features based on the recognized blur degradation, enabling precise and efficient restoration in an end-to-end manner.
-Our unified approach not only achieves performance comparable to dedicated task-specific models, but also demonstrates remarkable robustness and generalization capabilities on unseen blur degradation scenarios.
+Our unified approach not only achieves performance comparable to dedicated task-specific models, but also shows promising generalization to unseen blur scenarios, particularly when leveraging appropriate expert selection.
+Code available at \url{https://github.com/cidautai/DeMoE}.